cbc-univie/transformato/docs/_sources/index.rst.txt

 Welcome to transformato's documentation!
 =========================================================

-:code:`transformato` is a lightweight implementation of the Boresch-Braunsfeld Serial-Atom-Insertion [1]_ Common-Core (SAI-CC) approach [2]_ to relative binding/solvation free energy calculations [3]_.
+:code:`transformato` is a lightweight implementation of the Boresch-Bruckner Serial-Atom-Insertion\ [1]_ Common-Core (SAI-CC) approach\ [2]_ to relative binding/solvation free energy calculations\ [3]_.
 It does so by connecting the physical endstates of two molecules via two separate alchemical paths.

-The common core is defined as the maximum topology mapping between the two molecular graphs.
+It requires very little set-up time and is designed to work directly with output from `CHARMM - GUI <http://www.charmm-gui.org>`_\ , making it a quick and simple way to run accurate RBFE/RSFE calculations in either CHARMM or openMM.

+If you'd like to take a look at the code, head over to our `github repository <https://github.com/wiederm/transformato>`_\ .

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   whatistransformato
    Installation
    System_Setup
    Running_Simulation